 Migraine: A Disorder of the Trigeminal Nerve

 The trigeminal nerve gets its name from its three divisions, each having specific responsibilities.
 The first two divisions (I and II) are primarily responsible for reporting sensations back to the brain (called sensory nerves).
-The busiest is the third division (III), which provides sensations from everything below the cheekbone, including teeth, lips, gums, and the jaw joint.
+The busiest is the third division (III), which provides sensations from everything below the cheekbone, including tongue, teeth, lips, gums, and the jaw joint.

 During a migraine, the main center for sensation reception (called the sensory nucleus) has become hyper-sensitized and responds unfavorably to normal outside stimuli.
 Part of the response to the stimuli (commonly known as triggers) can be chemical secretions (primarily CGRP) that irritate and inflame arteries surrounding the brain (resulting in migraine pain) and within the sinuses (resulting in pain, stuffiness and discharge, or sinus headache).